dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 });
 ```

-In this example, the `SwipeView` content is a <xref:Microsoft.Maui.Controls.StackLayout> that defines the appearance of each item that's surrounded by a `Frame` in the <xref:Microsoft.Maui.Controls.CarouselView>.
+In this example, the `SwipeView` content is a <xref:Microsoft.Maui.Controls.StackLayout> that defines the appearance of each item that's surrounded by a <xref:Microsoft.Maui.Controls.Frame> in the <xref:Microsoft.Maui.Controls.CarouselView>.
 The swipe items are used to perform actions on the `SwipeView` content, and are revealed when the control is swiped from the bottom and from the top:

 :::image type="content" source="media/populate-data/swipeview-bottom.png" alt-text="Screenshot of a CarouselView bottom context menu item.":::
 :::image type="content" source="media/populate-data/swipeview-top.png" alt-text="Screenshot of a CarouselView top context menu item.":::